 - H1: Your blog title.
-It is uncommon to use a H1 header in the body of the post.
+It is uncommon to use an H1 header in the body of the post.

 - H2: This is the primary header inside of your post.
 It breaks your content into major sections.

 - H3: This is great for subsections under the main H2 headers.
-For example, the header “Using Headers” is a H2 and the sub-header of “What Header Should I Use in My Post?” is H3 because it relates to the H2 header and is nested under it.
+For example, the header “Using Headers” is an H2, and the sub-header of “What Header Should I Use in My Post?” is H3 because it relates to the H2 header and is nested under it.

 - H4-H6: I’m sure that some bloggers use these headers but I haven’t seen an application for them yet.

 In addition to the headers, there are a paragraph, address, and preformatted settings.
 Paragraph is standard for general text.

 This is the option you’ll use to get the text back to “normal” if you accidentally select another header.
 The other two are not often used.
 I have used the preformatted preset for the legal fine print.

 Google also weights the bold setting on both headers and paragraph text.
 I almost always bold my H2 headers because it makes them visually stronger.